TabbycatDebate/tabbycat/docs/install/docker.rst

 4. Open a browser and go to http://192.168.99.100:8000/, replacing "192.168.99.100" with whatever IP address was shown in step 2.

 5. Once you're done and want to stop the Tabbycat server, press Ctrl+C, wait until the next prompt appears, and then run ``docker-machine stop``.

+.. note:: If you want to reopen Tabbycat at a later time (say after restarting) repeat steps 1 through 4 here.